 - A defanged inner critic

-- A unique sense of calm, with its BFF companion creativity smiling in my direction
+- A unique sense of calm, with its BFF companion, Lady Creativity, smiling in my direction

 Family?
-In various snore states, if not at work (hubby works the graveyard shift on a rolling 4-successive-nights on/off schedule).
+In various snore states, if not at work.

 Political irritations?
-Confined to an off-state t.v. and ignored Twitter Trending Topics / browser apps.
+Confined to an off-state t.v. and ignored apps.

 Early rising gifts a silent inner critic.
 That sucker never berates me when I’m up & at ’em pre-dawn.
 But oh Lawwwd, the days I instead pull the covers over my head and remain in bed past my appointed hour?
 It’s like someone pumped the fool with verbal Wheaties! 😡

 The blanket darkness stills this soul, converting everything into Pam’s World.
 As I exit the shower, I ask Alexa to “turn on the office coffee.”
-By the time I arrive at my home office desk, the mini coffee maker (2 mugs) situated atop a bookcase to its adjacent right has brewed.
+By the time I arrive at my home office desk, the mini coffee maker (2 mugs worth of coffee) situated atop a nearby bookcase has brewed.
 After pouring my cup, while rolling back the ultra-comfy high-back chair to situate myself, I tell Alexa to “play my morning routine playlist.”
-Instrumental-only smooth jazz tunes embrace my spirit, providing musical Xanax.
+Instrumental-only smooth jazz tunes massage my spirit, providing a musical chill pill.

 I perform my standard a.m. review, then check in with Twitter’s #5amWritersClub, joining others worldwide for a one hour 5a writing session.

 Additional desk-bound endeavors bury me for several hours.
 By noon, I’ve accomplished a comparable 9–10 hours of work.
-The “why” comes down to this: enhanced focus triggers and massages intense productivity.
+The “why” comes down to this: enhanced focus sustains intense productivity.